zrj26/go-NOM/docs/README.md

 ## Running the Tests

-Explain how to run the Pyhton tests
+Explain how to run the Python tests

 # API Documenation